marcheidemann/categoryDropChange/README.md

 AJAX requesting on drop and clear,
-ATM no Data Handling, just giving some unnessecary data to an php, doSomeStuff with it and give it back to the console.log.
+ATM no Data Handling, just giving some unnessecary data to an php, doSomeStuff with it and give it back via console.log on the clientside.

+Nice to Have:

+- ID Apply Feedback
+- Class Apply Feedback
+- changing multiple Classes (Form Rerendering)
+- Feedback if no class is selected and so dropping is prevented